Design Workflows the Way Humans Actually Think

 Most workflow tools force humans to think like software

-Traditional automation and BPM tools struggle because they require users to:
+Traditional tools require users to:

 - choose from predefined node types